 Families have the option to choose between the hybrid model or, if they prefer, a student may remain enrolled while engaging in full remote learning at home.
 Therefore, each student’s academic experience is tailored to his and his family’s individual needs.
 Parents/guardians will be required to select either option on a quarterly basis.
-This information will be collected via an online survey sent to parents and guardians within the next several days.
+This information will be collected via an online survey.

 In order to help mitigate viral spread, all students, faculty, and staff will be required to perform a health screening each day before their arrival.
 In addition, Fordham Prep will implement physical distancing throughout our campus wherever possible and require all students, faculty, and staff to wear face masks* at all times, except when eating lunch.

 Fordham Prep’s reopening plan is based on the most recent guidance from the New York State Department of Health (NYSDOH), the New York State Education Department (NYSED), the Centers for Disease Control (CDC), and the New York State Association of Independent Schools (NYSAIS).
 If and when conditions change and New York State releases new guidance, and as any further details of our plan become available, Fordham Prep will update our plan and communicate revisions to our community.

 No plan or set of safety measures can guarantee absolute prevention of COVID-19 transmission or completely eliminate any risk of contracting the virus.
 However, we have invested significant resources to create a healthy and safe learning environment and our plan exceeds the recommendations of New York State.
 In developing our plan, we have consulted extensively with health specialists who have approved the plan’s protocols and practices.